maraudrone/atkaitinimo_metodas/README.md

 # Atkaitinimo metodas
-Simulated annealing algorithm that finds the local minima of Booth function.
+Simulated annealing algorithm that finds the global minima of Booth function.